NordicSemiconductor/nRF-Sniffer-for-802.15.4/README.md

 ### Start sniffing
 1. Run Wireshark.
-2. Click the gear icon next to the 'nRF 802.15.4 sniffer'.
+2. Click the gear icon next to the 'nRF Sniffer for 802.15.4'.
 3. Select the 802.15.4 channel.
 4. Select the format for out-of-band meta-data.
 5. Click 'Start'.